SoujanyaBasangari/MSR_Reproduction_AIMMX/README.md

      * [Settings > Developer Settings > Personal access tokens > "Generate new token"](https://github.com/settings/tokens)

-*Validate the output metadata with Readme file of corresponding input software repository link.Model name, dataset ,references , framework and domain can be verified with corresponding paper.
+* Validate the output metadata with Readme file of corresponding input software repository link.Model name, dataset ,references , framework and domain

+can be verified with corresponding paper

 ## Data

 * Provide a AI related model github repository link as input to AIMMX library.
-Example repository links are provided in notebook(end of AIMMX.ipynb).
+Example repository links are provided in notebook(end of AIMMX.ipynb).AIMMX library process the

-AIMMX library process the code and refereces of input github repository link and then fetch the metadata of AI model(model name, domain, framework,

-dataset and references used).
+code and refereces of input github repository link and then fetch the metadata of AI model(model name, domain, framework, dataset and references used).

 * Dataset used for extracting metadata information are uploaded in Data folder